-Same-sex marriage foes urge support for Chick-fil-A chain
+Same-sex marriage foes urge support for Chick-fil-a chain

-ATLANTA (Reuters) - Two former Republican U.S. presidential candidates encouraged people to eat at Chick-fil-A on Wednesday to show support for the chain restaurant as it weathers criticism for its president’s public opposition to gay marriage.
+(Reuters) - Two former Republican presidential candidates are encouraging people to eat at Chick-fil-A on Wednesday to show support for the chain restaurant as it weathers criticism for its president’s public opposition to same-sex marriage.

-Business was so brisk at one Chick-fil-A location in the company’s corporate hometown of Atlanta that two employees directed traffic in the parking lot.

-Dubbing the effort “Chick-fil-A Appreciation Day,” conservative former candidates Mike Huckabee and Rick Santorum said supporters would send a message about “traditional values” by eating a meal at one of the privately owned chain’s more than 1,600 locations.
+Dubbing the effort “Chick-fil-A Appreciation Day,” ex-candidates Mike Huckabee and Rick Santorum said supporters would send a message about “traditional values” by eating a meal at one of the privately owned chain’s more than 1,600 locations.

-“The goal is simple: Let’s affirm a business that operates on Christian principles and whose executives are willing to take a stand for the Godly values we espouse by simply showing up and eating at Chick-fil-A,” Huckabee, a former Arkansas governor and current Fox News Channel personality, said on his website.
+“The goal is simple: Let’s affirm a business that operates on Christian principles and whose executives are willing to take a stand for the Godly values we espouse by simply showing up and eating at Chick-fil-A,” Huckabee, a former Arkansas governor, said on his website.

 Chick-fil-A, known for its chicken sandwiches and waffle fries and for being closed on Sundays, came under fire after its president, Dan Cathy, told an online religious newspaper that he supports “the biblical definition of the family unit” and that supporters of gay marriage were “arrogant.”

-Note: (This story is corrected with spelling of Chick-fil-a in headline)